Menu

 PE

-After half term we will start units of work on Dance and Gymnastics.
+We will continue units of work on Dance and Gymnastics.

 During the Dance unit we will: